Chavrzp28/walletbeat/docs/mitmproxy-guide/mitmproxy-guide.md

 The following requests were taken while connecting a wallet to the `app.uniswap.org` dapp frontend using a wallet that shall remain unnamed.

-Request 1: The wallet looks up the total balance of the user:
+In this request, the wallet looks up the total balance of the user:

 ![](./relevant-request-1.png)

-You can see that the Ethereum wallet address is sent to an external provider, so this is definitely relevant.
-This is also done without any anonymizing proxy, so the external provider learns both the user's IP address, as well as their Ethereum address.
-Moreover, they are sent a persistent set of tracking cookies which shows up in other requests made to the same provider, such as this one:
+You can see that the Ethereum wallet address (encoded as `WalletInfo.ACCOUNT_ADDRESS` below) is sent to an external provider, so this is definitely relevant.
+This is also done without any anonymizing proxy, so the external provider learns both the user's IP address (encoded as `PersonalInfo.IP_ADDRESS` below), as well as their Ethereum address.
+Moreover, they are sent a persistent set of tracking cookies which shows up in other requests made to the same provider, such as this other request:

 ![](./relevant-request-2.png)

-Here, we can see another request to the same external provider, with the same tracking cookies, sending the domain name of the dapp that the user is connecting to.
+This second request was made to the _same_ external provider, with the _same_ tracking cookies, sending the domain name of the dapp that the user is connecting to (encoded as `WalletInfo.WALLET_CONNECTED_DOMAINS` below).

 In summary, through these two requests alone, this external provider is able to learn: